dinadendan/FoodGo/README.md

 - 🍔 Explore Burger Types & Categories: Browse a variety of delicious burgers, categorized for easy selection.
 - 🛒 Seamless Ordering: Add your favorite burgers to the cart and place orders effortlessly.
 - 💳 Secure Payment: Enjoy multiple payment options for a smooth and safe checkout experience.
-- 📞 Customer Service: Get instant support for orders, payments, and inquiries.
+- 💬 Live Chat Support (Powered by Flutter Tawk) – Get instant help from customer service.
 - 🔔 Push Notifications: Get notified about new deals, order updates, and promotions.
 - 🌙 Dark Mode: Enjoy a user-friendly dark mode for a better browsing experience at night.